Skip to main content

 }

-With its corresponding HTML template:
+With the corresponding template:

 <!-- Main Component -->